gregschoen/awesome-git-config/README.md

 My custom .gitconfig file.

 It has cool aliases and placeholders for ones I need to make.
+Used mostly for a PHP workflow.

 Subject to change without warning.